koendv/at32f405-app/README.md

 - bulk usb for CMSIS-DAP
 - cdc serial for Black Magic Debug
-- cdc serial for UART
+- cdc serial for UART and RTT
-- usb mass storage device for UF2

 ## display